ChrisFelt/CsharpProjects/README.md

 4. The application should store and retrieve data from a real database

-5. When the application starts, it should create a sqlite database, if one isnÅft present.
+5. When the application starts, it should create a sqlite database, if one isn't present.

 6. It should also create a table in the database, where the habit will be logged.